VadimVyalov/project-savePets05-BE/README.md

 ## Installation

-To install Goose Track, follow these steps:
+To install project, follow these steps:

 1. Clone the repository to your server
 2. Install dependencies using npm install.